-Nooooooo omg no it’s not please don’t believe the hype created by financial ads every year.
+Not really.
+Please don’t believe the hype created by financial ads every year.

 That means that February is high season for marketing to people that omg, the RRSP deadline is approaching!
 There will be ads that try to convince you to throw a bunch of money towards your RRSP to increase your tax refund, and there will even be ads that try to get you to take out a loan to put money into your RRSP, so you can claim additional RRSP contributions on your tax return.

-While those types of shenanigans have a place in a super-advanced tax plan, put together by a Real Life Tax Professional, if you are not paying a tax professional for this advice?
+While those types of moves may have a place in a super-advanced tax plan, put together by a Real Life Tax Professional, if you are not paying a tax professional for this advice?
 Don’t do it.
 (OK, if you ARE that tax professional you can do it too, but otherwise, steer clear.)

 Your regular, boring, every-paycheque contributions are fine and legitimate and “RRSP season” is not real.
 Don’t believe the hype.

-So since we’ve covered how not to use it – aka panic after seeing an ad about RRSP season and taking out a loan to put more money into your RRSP – how should you use?
+So since we’ve covered how not to use it (aka panic after seeing an ad about RRSP season and taking out a loan to put more money into your RRSP) how should you use?
 Well, there are a few questions you can ask to help you figure out whether an RRSP is right for you, and whether it makes sense to use one right now.